-1620s, "action of touching," from Latin contactus "a touching," from past participle of contingere "to touch, seize," from com- "together" (see com-) + tangere "to touch," from PIE root *tag- "to touch, handle."
+1620s, "action, state, or condition of touching," from Latin contactus "a touching" (especially "a touching of something unclean, contamination"), from past participle of contingere "to touch, seize," from assimilated form of com "with, together" (see con-) + tangere "to touch," from PIE root *tag- "to touch, handle."

-Figurative sense of "connection, communication" is from 1818.
-As a signal to the person about to spin an aircraft propeller that the ignition is switched on, the word was in use by 1913.
-Contact lens is first recorded 1888; short form contact is from 1961.
+The figurative sense of "a connection, communication" is attested from 1818.
+The meaning "a person who can be called upon for assistance" is attested by 1931.
+As a call to the person about to spin an aircraft propeller to signal that the ignition is switched on, contact was in use by 1913.

 Web design and development by MaoningTech.